 The Madre de Dios region of Peru, a biodiversity hotspot, is considered a ‘low-governance’ area so the environmental impact of mining is not regulated.
 Large landscapes are deforested, existing vegetation and trees are burned, and dangerous quantities of mercury are released into the environment.
 Artisanal and small-scale gold mining is now seen in 70 countries and is the number one release of mercury worldwide.

 The difficulty with certifying gold jewelry as environmental friendly is that most gold is refined at large plants that do not distinguish between sources.
 This operational process makes it very difficult for jewelry retailers to determine where the gold was mined or what practices were used.

 A solution for more environmentally friendly gold jewelry?
 Look for recycled gold.
 Recycled gold jewelry is made from melted down from scrap metal, dental materials and unwanted jewelry.
 Although the original source of recycled gold may have been produced through toxic mining practices, buying recycled gold decreases the demand for additional gold extraction.

 5. Support Conservation Efforts

 The Amazon rainforest is at a tipping point.
 Fortunately, there is something you can do.
-When you support the work of the Amazon Aid Foundation, you're supporting a climate resilient future where the Amazon stays standing.
-Through our transparent solutions, you can protect an acre of the Peruvian Amazon or adopt a tree in areas affected by illegal gold mining by assisting our partners on the ground- a team of dedicated scientists and local communities.
+When you support the work of the Amazon Aid Foundation, you’re supporting a climate resilient future where the Amazon stays standing.
+Through our transparent solutions, you can protect an acre of the Peruvian Amazon or adopt a tree in areas affected by illicit and unregulated gold mining by assisting our partners on the ground- a team of dedicated scientists and local communities.
 Learn how you can start your own Acre Care or Reforestation campaign today.